ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-network.md

 Select the Domain Name System (DNS) configuration for your instance:

 * **Single public Windows VSI for Active Directory/DNS** - A single Microsoft® Windows® Server VSI for Microsoft® Active Directory™ (AD) is deployed and can be looked up.
 The VSI functions as the DNS for the instance where the hosts and VMs are registered.
-* **Two highly available dedicated Windows server VMs on the management cluster** - Two Microsoft Windows® VMs are deployed, helping enhance security and robustness.
+* **Two highly available dedicated Windows Server VMs on the consolidated cluster** - Two Microsoft Windows® VMs are deployed, which enhances security and robustness.

-You must provide two Microsoft Windows Server 2019 Standard edition licenses if you configure your instance to use the two Microsoft Windows VMs.
+You must provide two Microsoft Windows Server 2019 Standard edition licenses if you configure your instance to use two Windows Server VMs.
 {: important}

 Each license can be assigned only to one single physical server and covers up to two physical processors.
-One Standard edition license can run two virtualized Microsoft Windows VMs per 2-processor server.
-Therefore, two licenses are required since two Microsoft Windows VMs are deployed in two different hosts.
+One Standard edition license can run two virtualized Windows VMs per 2-processor server.
+Therefore, two licenses are required since two Windows VMs are deployed on two different hosts.

 You have 30 days to activate the VMs.